Can Simple Acts Of Kindness Strengthen Mental Health?

 Receiving, giving, or even witnessing acts of kindness increases the production of serotonin, a neurotransmitter that regulates mood.
 Acts of kindness help build support systems which are crucial during challenging times and further boost our resiliency.
 Kindness fosters a caring community and the sharing of resources, as well as bringing purpose and meaning to life.

-Little acts of kindness can mean big things for your mental health.
+Little simple acts of kindness strengthen mental health.

 Beverly’s Hot Tip for Building Resiliency and Promoting Random Acts Of Kindness Week: